jolespin/veba/FAQ.md

 **4. How can I speed up the installation?**

-You should be able to replace all of the `conda` references to `mamba` but this hasn't been tested yet.
-It's on my list of action items.
-Right now, it takes ~1.5 hours to install all the environments and ~4.5 to download/configure the databases.  **Please refer to the [documentation](https://github.com/jolespin/veba/blob/main/install/README.md)** to make sure you allocate enough resources to run `Diamond` and `MMSEQS2` in the backend of the database config.
+You can replace all of the `conda` references to `mamba` but this hasn't been tested yet.
+With `conda`, it takes ~1.5 hours to install all the environments and `mamba` only drops the time by ~10 minutes so it's not recommended.
+The databases take ~4.5 to download/configure.  **Please refer to the [documentation](https://github.com/jolespin/veba/blob/main/install/README.md)** to make sure you allocate enough resources to run `Diamond` and `MMSEQS2` in the backend of the database config.
+If you have connection issues to your remote server, you can always use a screen so it doesn't lose your progress when you are installing VEBA (I tend to do this for large copy jobs).
+Here is an example command to ssh into your remote server and launching a screen: `ssh -t [username]@[domain] 'screen -DR'`

 **5. Are there any database versions that are mandatory?**